 This page looks at how far a recipient of services needs to have a connection with Great Britain to claim under the Equality Act 2010.
 'Great Britain' excludes Northern Ireland.

 Apart from 'information society services' (below), the Equality Act does not normally define what connection with Great Britain a service must have in order to fall within the Act.
-The courts will need to decide.
+The courts need to decide this.

 Services Code, para 3.18

 "The Act does not limit the scope of the services and public functions provisions to activities which take place in Great Britain.
 Whether or not an act which takes place outside Great Britain is covered by the Act's provisions will be determined by the county court or the Sheriff court..."

 There have not been many cases.
 However, the courts have held that even discrimination taking place outside Great Britain can be covered by the Equality Act, if there is sufficient connection with Great Britain: